The 10 Most Popular Camino de Santiago Starting Points (2026)

 The Camino Inglés was the official route for pilgrims arriving from current day Ireland and Britain.
 They would arrive by boat in A Coruña or the port city of Ferrol to walk to Santiago de Compostela.

-Today, the Camno Inglés is a popular route for those who are short on time and would like to get a taste of the Camino de Santiago.
-As this way is rather short, most pilgrims opt to combine this route with the Camino Finisterre Muxia to the “End of the World.”
+Today, the Camino Inglés is a popular route for those who are short on time and would like to get a taste of the Camino de Santiago.
+As this way is a rather short Camino route, most pilgrims opt to combine this route with the Camino Finisterre Muxia to the “End of the World.”

 Where to Get the Credencial in Ferrol